ZacharyWesterman/paisley/docs/plasma_version.md

 - `file_move`

 Note that all commands take a little bit of time to run (at least 0.02s), whether they're built-in or not.
 This is to prevent "infinite loop" errors or performance drops.
+The only exception to this is the `.` no-op command.
+It does not actually interact with the outside world, so it will complete immediately.